 Athletics Club takes place in the Summer term in Battersea Park in the Millennium Arena.
 Children from Junior School to Upper School II are welcome to join.

-We use catching and striking games as part of the games sessions from Reception but conventional cricket is not taught until Year 2.
+We use catching and striking games as part of the games sessions from Reception but conventional cricket is not taught until Junior School.

-From Year 2 the boys take part in pairs cricket matches and work on technique and understanding of cricket through a variety of fun games.
+The children take part in pairs cricket matches and work on technique and understanding of cricket through a variety of fun games.
+Boys in Middle School II to Upper School II visit Lord's once a week during the Winter term for nets.

 All boys and girls start Gymnastics in Preparatory aiming to develop their core strength, flexibility, balance and body control with the use of mats and apparatus.

-Gymnastics takes place in all three Terms and there are early morning Gymnastic Clubs for all abilities and ages to practise their skills and perform in group displays.
+Gymnastics takes place in all three terms and there are early morning Gymnastic Clubs for all abilities and ages to practise their skills and perform in group displays.
 The Upper Girls take part in gymnastic competitions, explore rhythmic gymnastic ideas and perform sequences to music.
-The older girls’ gymnastic club is one of the first to fully booked.

 During the Autumn and Spring terms, there are a variety of events from team competitions with selected children to the annual Inter House event in which all children participate from Year 2 upwards.